CLICK TO PLAY THIS EPISODE

 Napoleon is buried at Les Invalides, his body was marched under the Arc de Triomphe.

 Napoleon was exiled to the island of Elba, then he came back to France during the 100 days.
-There is a great movie from 1970 called Waterloo and it’s a great movie to learn about Napoleon and his battles.
-Monsieur N is another great movie about Napoleon, especially if you’re interested in what happened in Saint Helena.
+There is a great movie from 1970 called and it's a great movie to learn about Napoleon and his battles. is another great movie about Napoleon, especially if you're interested in what happened in Saint Helena.

 The British never recognized Napoleon as an Emperor, they always called him General.
 After his loss at Waterloo, the British exiled Napoleon on the island of Saint Helena which is in the middle of nowhere.